12 Kid-Friendly Spots in Butte County

 Looking for a fun destination for a kid-friendly vacation?
 Enjoy a visit to Butte County, an extremely kid-friendly community with plenty of fun activities to keep children active, engaged, and entertained.
-Take a look at the following list, map out an exciting itinerary, and get ready to explore.
+Take a look at the following list of 12 kid-friendly spots in Butte County, map out an exciting itinerary, and get ready to explore.
 (It’s always a good idea to check the linked websites for hours of operation, admission fees, and holiday closures.)

 Caper Acres has been delighting young children, and their parents, for generations.
 Located at One-Mile Recreation Area in Bidwell Park, this expansive fairytale-themed playground for children 12 and younger includes fun features like a crooked house play structure, cement cheese slide, pirate ship with sea monster, Humpty Dumpty sandbox, plentiful swings, and more.
 The playground is surrounded by large oak trees, benches, and green space, perfect for family picnics and outings.
 If you’ve got young ones, this is a must-stop for families.
 Anyone over the age of 13 must be accompanied by a child under 13.

 Expect to stay a couple of hours at the Chico Children’s Museum, and prepare for eager pleas to stay longer.
-This enchanting museum, targeted to children aged 2 to 8, opened in early 2019 to inspire creativity, investigation, and learning through play.
+This enchanting museum is primarily for children aged 2 to 8 and hopes to inspire creativity, investigation, and learning through play.
 Kids and parents create wonder in a dimly lit sensory room.
 They explore art stations and walls made of tape, Legos, and wind pipes.
 There’s a mini stage with costumes, a make-believe farm, two-story treehouse for reading, spaceship command center, fire station, and campground complete with kayak, tent, s’mores, and animals.
 Kids can wear lab coats and stethoscopes to work in the dental office and veterinary clinic, shop at the market, mail letters at the post office, and make food at the local café.
 See why they won’t want to leave?

 The Gateway Science Museum is hands-on institution where kids and families can learn, build, and experiment with all areas of scientific discovery.
 A partnership between CSU Chico and the community, this small but engaging museum is an easy walk from Downtown.
 It hosts rotating traveling exhibits with interactive activities and programs, Saturday investigation station events, and discovery camps.